“A gorgeous romantic 18th-century gite for slow living and self-catering, surrounded by meadows, bucolic countryside and cideries (sleeps 4-6)”

 We think this is a great place for a family with well-behaved older kids or for babies (although there is no high chair or bath tub on the premises), grandparents could easily take one of the two Master bedrooms for example.
 The focus of the place is on being outdoors, eating well, walking in the fields, going to the beach and living life at a slower pace.

-There are 2 main ensuite bedrooms and a twin guest room upstairs which is best for older children as the stairs are steep.
+There are 2 main ensuite bedrooms downstairs and a twin guest room upstairs which is best for teens as the stairs are steep.
 There is a cot available for babies.
 Both bathrooms are shower only, though; not ideal with tiny ones.

 Babysitting can be arranged; ask in advance.
 Perfect if you want to go to one of Honfleur's world-class restaurants